Great photography. On time. On budget.

 In 2009, I co-wrote Photojournalists: An Endangered species in Europe ? – a major EU-wide study on the future of photojournalism for the European Federation of Journalists.

-I instigated and was responsible for organising the 2009 and 2010 British Photographic Council Industry Surveys, and wrote the 2010 survey report, analysis and conclusions.
+I instigated and was responsible for organising the 2009, 2010 and 2015 British Photographic Council Industry Surveys, and wrote the 2010 and 2015 survey reports, analysises and conclusions.
 I am proud to say that the annual British Photographic Survey remains the definitive research onto the daily working lives of professional photographers.

 In both 2007 and 2009 I was invited to speak at the National Union of Journalists Photographers’ Conferences, where I gave talks on business issues as they affect photographers.